rikisane/rikisane.github.io/essays/typescriptfirstimpression.md

 ## Not as Scary as It Sounds

 In short, I feel as if TypeScript has been a lot less intimidating than I originally thought.
 Through learning the language itself and practicing athletic software engineering, I think I found my weaknesses in my technical skills and have made time to actively practice them.
 I can already see improvements in my results and have become a more confident programmer.
 This has really taught me an important lesson: apparently, practice actually works, but unfortunately, you have to make time to do it.

+*AI Use: AI was used to help with grammatical errors as well as the overall flow of this essay.
+Ideas are all my own.*